mcellteam/mcell/libmcell/documentation/generated/geometry.rst

 * | **surface_class**: SurfaceClass = None
   | Optional surface class assigned to this surface region.
-  | If not set, it is inherited from the parent heometry object's surface_class.
+  | If not set, it is inherited from the parent geometry object's surface_class.

 * | **initial_surface_releases**: List[InitialSurfaceRelease] = None
   | Each item of this list defines either density or number of molecules to be released on this surface
   | regions when simulation starts.

+* | **color**: Color = None
+  | Color for this specific surface region.
+If not set, color of the parent's GeometryObject is used.

 * | **node_type**: RegionNodeType = RegionNodeType.UNSET
   | When this values is LeafGeometryObject, then this object is of class GeometryObject,